Mahāsaṅghika Vinaya

 Introduction

-May the noble sangha listen.
+Venerables, may the sangha listen.
 Today is the uposatha of the 15th day, a pātimokkha recitation.
 If the right time has come for the sangha, the sangha should give their approval.
-It is appropriate that we single-mindedly carry out the uposatha, and recite the pātimokkha together.
+It’s appropriate that we single-mindedly carry out the uposatha, and recite the pātimokkha together.
 This is the motion.
-Venerables, now we will do the uposatha, and recite the pātimokkha.
+Venerables, now we’ll do the uposatha, and recite the pātimokkha.
 May the sangha single-mindedly listen well.
 Those who have an offense should disclose it.
-If you have no offense, you should remain silent.
-By your silence I will know that the venerables are pure.
-When I call out three times in the midst of the bhikkhunī assembly, it is the same as if the bhikkhunīs were cross-examined individually.
+If you’ve no offense, you should remain silent.
+By your silence I’ll know that the venerables are pure.
+When I call out three times in the midst of the bhikkhunī assembly, it’s the same as if the bhikkhunīs were cross-examined individually.
 If a bhikkhunī, when I call out like this in the midst of the bhikkhunī assembly a second and a third time, remembers that she has an offense, but doesn’t disclose it, she incurs the offense of intentional lying.
 Venerables, the Buddha has said that the offense of intentional lying obstructs the dhamma path.
 A bhikkhunī who desires purification herein, and remembers an offense, should disclose it.
 Disclosing it leads to peace.
 Through hiding and not disclosing it, the offense increases.
-Venerables, I have recited the introduction to the pātimokkha.
+Venerables, I’ve recited the introduction to the pātimokkha.
 Now I ask the venerables: ‘Are you pure herein?’
 A second and third time are asked in the same way.
-‘The venerables are pure herein, therefore you are silent.
+‘The venerables are pure herein, therefore you’re silent.
 This matter is remembered thus.

 Venerables, these eight pārājika rules are recited every half-month in the pātimokkha.

-If a bhikkhunī who has received the full precepts in the midst of a harmonious twofold sangha, who has not returned the precepts, who has not disclosed her weakness in the precepts, engages in sexual intercourse, even together with an animal, that bhikkhunī commits a pārājika offense, and should not live in community.
+If a bhikkhunī who has received the full precepts in the midst of a harmonious twofold sangha, who hasn’t returned the precepts, who hasn’t disclosed her weakness in the precepts, engages in sexual intercourse, even together with an animal, that bhikkhunī commits a pārājika offense, and shouldn’t live in community.

-If a bhikkhunī in a village or the wilderness takes what is not given to steal it, an object for which the king would either arrest or kill or bind or exile her, saying: ‘Hey, woman!
-You criminal, you fool!,’—a bhikkhunī who in this way takes what is not given is pārājika, and should not live in community.
+If a bhikkhunī in a village or the wilderness takes what isn’t given to steal it, an object for which the king would either arrest or kill or bind or exile her, saying: ‘Hey, woman!
+You criminal, you fool!,’—a bhikkhunī who in this way takes what isn’t given is pārājika, and shouldn’t live in community.

-If a bhikkhunī with her own hand takes someone’s life, seeks and takes a knife to give to an assasin, teaches death, or praises death, saying: ‘Hey you, what use is this bad life?
-Death is better than living on!,’ if, having such intentions and thoughts, she praises and glorifies the pleasure of death with skillful means, and someone dies for this reason and no other, that bhikkhunī is pārājika, and should not live in community.
+If a bhikkhunī with her own hand takes someone’s life, seeks and takes a knife to give to an assassin, teaches death, or praises death, saying: ‘Hey you, what use is this bad life?
+Death is better than living on!,’ if, having such intentions and thoughts, she praises and glorifies the pleasure of death with skillful means, and someone dies for this reason and no other, that bhikkhunī is pārājika, and shouldn’t live in community.

-If a bhikkhunī, not yet knowing and understanding, claims to have attained a superhuman state, noble extraordinary knowledge and vision: ‘I know in this way, I see in this way,’ and at a later time, whether she is being examined or not examined about committing the offense, desiring purification, she says: ‘Venerables, I, not knowing said I know, not seeing said I see.
-It was empty, deceited, untrue speech,’ except in a case of superiority conceit, that bhikkhunī incurs a pārājika, and should not live in community.
+If a bhikkhunī, not yet knowing and understanding, claims to have attained a superhuman state, noble extraordinary knowledge and vision: ‘I know in this way, I see in this way,’ and at a later time, whether she’s being examined or not examined about committing the offense, desiring purification, she says: ‘Venerables, I, not knowing said I know, not seeing said I see.
+It was empty, deceited, untrue speech,’ except in a case of superiority conceit, that bhikkhunī incurs a pārājika, and shouldn’t live in community.

-If a bhikkhunī with a defiled mind, feels pleasure from being rubbed and touched below the shoulders and above the knees by a man with a defiled mind, that bhikkhunī is pārājika, and should not live in community.
+If a bhikkhunī with a defiled mind, feels pleasure from being rubbed and touched below the shoulders and above the knees by a man with a defiled mind, that bhikkhunī is pārājika, and shouldn’t live in community.

-If a bhikkhunī knows that another bhikkhu[ni] has committed a grave offense, and does not tell anyone, and if that second bhikkhunī leaves that place, or dies, or disrobes, she afterwards says: ‘I knew before that that bhikkhunī committed a grave offense, and didn’t tell anyone.
-I didn’t want to let others know,’ that bhikkhunī is pārājika, and should not live in community.
+If a bhikkhunī knows that another bhikkhu[nī] has committed a grave offense, and doesn’t tell anyone, and if that second bhikkhunī leaves that place, or dies, or disrobes, she afterwards says: ‘I knew before that that bhikkhunī committed a grave offense, and didn’t tell anyone.
+I didn’t want to let others know,’ that bhikkhunī is pārājika, and shouldn’t live in community.

-If a bhikkhunī knows that the sangha in harmony has carried out an act of suspension against a bhikkhu according to dhamma and vinaya, and that he has not yet acted according to dhamma, and follows him, the bhikkhunīs should admonish that bhikkhunī: ‘Venerable, the sangha in harmony has carried out an act of suspension against that bhikkhu according to dhamma and vinaya, and he has not yet acted according to dhamma.
+If a bhikkhunī knows that the sangha in harmony has carried out an act of suspension against a bhikkhu according to dhamma and vinaya, and that he hasn’t yet acted according to dhamma, and follows him, the bhikkhunīs should admonish that bhikkhunī: ‘Venerable, the sangha in harmony has carried out an act of suspension against that bhikkhu according to dhamma and vinaya, and he hasn’t yet acted according to dhamma.
 Don’t follow him.’
-If that bhikkhunī, when admonished by the bhikkhunīs, says: ‘If I do not follow him, who will follow him?,’ the bhikkhunīs should admonish her like this a second and a third time.
-If she gives up this matter, it is fine.
-If not, that bhikkhunī is pārājika, and should not live in community.
+If that bhikkhunī, when admonished by the bhikkhunīs, says: ‘If I don’t follow him, who will follow him?,’ the bhikkhunīs should admonish her like this a second and a third time.
+If she gives up this matter, it’s fine.
+If not, that bhikkhunī is pārājika, and shouldn’t live in community.

 Venerables, the eight pārājika rules have been recited.
-If a bhikkhunī has committed any of these offenses, she should not live in community.
+If a bhikkhunī has committed any of these offenses, she shouldn’t live in community.
 As before, so afterwards.
-That bhikkhunī incurs a pārājika offense, and should not live in community.
+That bhikkhunī incurs a pārājika offense, and shouldn’t live in community.
 Now I ask the venerables: ‘Are you pure herein?’
 A second and third time are asked in the same way.
-‘The venerables are pure herein, therefore you are silent.
+‘The venerables are pure herein, therefore you’re silent.
 This matter is remembered thus.

 Venerables, these 19 saṅghādisesa rules are recited every half-month in the pātimokkha.